portoio/PWiT/content/mission/index.md

 ---
 date: "2017-01-18T15:41:41Z"
 title: "Who are the Women in the Portuguese Tech Industry?"
-description: "A portrait of the women that help make the difference in the industry"
+description: "A portrait of the women that help make the difference in the industry."
 ---

 The Portuguese entrepreneurial ecosystem is live and kicking with lots of startups that are going global, international investments, amazing events and fantastic tech people that are working hard and non-stop to grow their startups and scale from Portugal to the World.